Silvia-s-Brainery/BraineryWizDocumentation/source/Python_Version/plotanime/record.rst

 Record() Command
 ====================================================

 This command is for recording the current step analyzed data and add them as a slide to previous recoded data.
-The structure of the command is in this way:

 .. code-block:: python
+   :caption: The structure of the command

    import openseespy.opensees as ops import BraineryWiz as bz